 - Coordination between Allen County Highway Department and IN Dept. of Natural Resources to turn land over to the State for the installation of a new boat ramp on the St. Joseph River at the Mayhew Rd bridge.

-- Provider educational talks at community events and for school aged children regarding water quality and the benefits of outdoor recreation.
+- Provide educational talks at community events and for school aged children regarding water quality and the benefits of outdoor recreation.

 - And much more to come so keep your eyes and ears open…